MinhThieu145/USF_Library/README.md

 ## A few notes about the dataset:
 - The total of available rooms is different throughout the weeks, since library closed at different time throughout the week
 - The total of availabe rooms is decreasing throughout the day as the 7am rooms would not available for you to book at 11am (those hour that have already passed will disapear instead of having the status of unavailable, so If I ping the website at 7am, and the room 256 at 8am is available, then when I check again at 12am, it will disapear regardless the availability)
+- The availability of rooms are counted in 15 mins block (so if room 256 avaialbe from 8:15 to 8:30 is 1 available row, available from 8:30 to 8:45 is another available row)

 ## Explanation of the columns' meaning:
 The data has 6 columns in total, with 1 column will be dropped: